 Brain Injuries

-What Is A Medical Malpractice Brain Injury?
+What Is a Medical Malpractice Brain Injury?

-Traumatic brain injuries may be classified as ‘open’ or ‘closed,’ depending on the nature of the injury.
 An open injury occurs when the skull has been fractured in a fall, collision, or other incident when it hits a hard object.
-A closed head injury may not involve an open wound or fracture, but can be just as serious.
-Closed head injuries not only cause brain swelling, but can also lead to blood clots in the skull.
+A closed head injury may not involve an open wound or fracture but can be just as serious.
+Closed head injuries not only cause brain swelling but can also lead to blood clots in the skull.
 Regardless of the type of injury, brain trauma can result in life-changing conditions like paralysis, coma, or even wrongful death.

 Most medical malpractice brain injuries occur because the brain is deprived of oxygen.
 Anoxia and hypoxia occur when the brain does not receive the proper amount of oxygen.
 While hypoxia is a partial lack of oxygen, anoxia is a total lack of oxygen to the brain.
 In general, the longer your brain is deprived of oxygen, the more severe the resulting damage.
 Diminished oxygen supply can cause serious impairments in cognitive (thought) skills, as well as in physical, mental, and other functions.